ID529/lectures/README.md

 ## Thursday January 12th

-- 1:30-2:00 Lecture: Diverse Data Sources (APIs \[tidycensus, WHO, World Bank, qualtRics, twitter\], scraping web data, datapasta)
+- 1:30-2:00 Lecture: Diverse Data Sources (APIs \[tidycensus, WHO, World Bank, qualtRics\], scraping web data, tabulizer, tesseract, datapasta)
 - 2:00-2:20 Discussion: What kind of sources are students interested in using in their dissertation work?
 - 2:20-2:50 Lecture: How to handle factors and date-times